cameronrye/frostpane/docs/PUBLISHING.md

 - Verify Pages is enabled in Settings
 - Ensure workflow has proper permissions
 - Check astro.config.mjs has correct base path

+**Note:** The release workflow automatically triggers the GitHub Pages deployment after pushing version changes.
+This ensures the deployed site always displays the correct version number.
+If the version on the site doesn't match the npm package version, check that the "Deploy to GitHub Pages" workflow ran successfully after the release.

 ### Build fails